-The Access tents strike a critical balance between weather protection and lightweight packability for high mileage ski tours, snowshoeing and weekend winter camping.
+The Access tents strike a critical balance between weather protection and lightweight packability for high-mileage ski tours, snowshoeing and weekend winter camping.
 While still plenty robust for high winds and snow loads, their intended use is ratcheted back slightly to camping in relatively protected areas at or below treeline.
 This focused design intention allowed us to shave some weight, keeping your pack lighter so you can enjoy turns with a full pack a bit more.
 Limited mesh in the tent canopy retains warmth inside and works with a vented fly to maintain excellent ventilation.

 Advance Pro™ 2

-The is the ultimate assault capsule for ultralight alpine ascents.
+This is the ultimate assault capsule for ultralight alpine ascents.
 The 4-season Advance Pro 2 tent features an ultralight, single-wall construction and a small footprint for easier pitching on tiny ledges and chopped platforms.
 Nearly indestructible Easton® Syclone™ poles and reinforced guy-points inspire peace of mind when pitching in exposed areas and a unique pole sleeve allows the tent to be set up fast by one person—a critical advantage on technical terrain.

 GuideLine Pro™ 2 Tent

-Everything we did for our toughest 4-season tents, we took one step further to create the GuideLine Pro 2 shelter.
+Everything we did for our toughest 4-season MSR tents, we took one step further to create the GuideLine Pro 2 shelter.
 Built to handle the abuse doled out by professional guides who live out of their tents in a wide range of conditions, it features extra-thick 11mm Easton® Syclone™ poles to stand up to fierce winds, our toughest 70D nylon floor fabric and a polyester rainfly for added UV resistance with minimal stretch and water absorption.
 Both feature our Xtreme Shield™ waterproof coating for the utmost in reliable protection.
 We also installed stainless steel YKK zippers for “forget about it” durability.
 Sealable window panels allow both ventilation and protection against blowing wind, sand and snow.

 H.U.B.™ – The High Altitude Utility Basecamp